mauri870/pulsar/README.md

-# mapreduce
+# pulsar

-`mapreduce` is a command-line tool that processes input data by line using user-defined map and reduce functions written in JavaScript.
+`pulsar` is a command-line tool that processes input data by line using user-defined map and reduce functions written in JavaScript.
 It is designed for high parallelism and scales well on large input streams.

 By default, if no script is specified, it performs a simple word count.